 For the first 17 years of his practice, Matt Scott represented management exclusively in all types of employment cases.
 During that time, he represented dozens of Fortune 100 and Fortune 500 companies in every type of employment matter.
 Matt has extensive experience trying employment claims to judges and juries, and has handled dozens of appeals to the various appellate courts in Texas, as well as the United States Court of Appeals for the Fifth Circuit and the United States Supreme Court.

 In 2013, Matt was named one of the Top 50 Employment Lawyers in the country by eBossWatch, in part because of three jury verdicts he obtained for his clients in 2013.
 Matt obtained a $451,000 verdict against Kroger on behalf of a mentally disabled worker, a $522,000 judgment against Dallas County Schools on behalf of a wrongfully terminated disabled bus monitor, and a $212,000 verdict against Morningstar Foods on behalf of a pregnant employee who was wrongfully terminated because of her pregnancy.
-Since then, Matt has tried nine more cases in both state and federal court, many of them resulting in favorable verdicts or mid-trial settlements for his clients.
+Since then, Matt has tried many more cases in both state and federal court, many of them resulting in favorable verdicts or mid-trial settlements for his clients.

 Matt formerly served as a member of the Rockwall City Council in Rockwall, Texas, from June 2005 until May 2011, and as an Ex Officio Director of the Rockwall Economic Development Corporation.